-Our animals come through our shelter in NE Calgary where they are quarantined prior to being placed in our foster program with very loving volunteer families.
+Our animals come through our shelter in SE Calgary where they are quarantined prior to being placed in our foster program with very loving volunteer families.
 Our animals receive veterinary care from a number of veterinary clinics in and around Calgary.

 Will you take my pet that I need to surrender?